StreamElements/widgets/CustomCode.md

 }
 ```
 Every emote displayed on chat is within array of objects `emotes` with start/end index of `text` you can replace with image
+NOTE: if you are creating chat widget, remember to store `msgId` and `userId` of each message (for example `<div class="message" data-msgId="${msgId}" data-userId="${userId}"></div>`) for message deletion events handling.

+#### Message deletion
+When user message is removed by channel moderator there is an event emited either:
+- `delete-message` - with msgId of message to be removed
+- `delete-messages` - with userId of user whose messages have to be removed
+This functionality is to prevent abusive content displayed in chat widget.

 #### Bot counter
 Contains two elements counter name (`counter`) and current value (`value`)